matter-labs/hardhat-zksync/packages/hardhat-zksync-upgradable/README.md

 ```

-In the options section, include the following arguments to configure deployment type and salt:
+In the options section, include the `deploymentType` and `salt` arguments to configure deployment type and salt.
- - `deploymentType`
- - `salt`

 ```
 await hre.zkUpgrades.deployBeacon(deployer.zkWallet, boxContract, {